olliehockey/bing-wallpaper/README.md

 On every invocation, the script:

-1. Checks `.last-success-date` — if it already matches today's date, it exits immediately.
-This is what makes it safe to run every 10 minutes.
+1. Checks `.last-success-date` and verifies the current wallpaper file still exists.
+If today is already marked successful and the wallpaper file exists, it exits immediately.
+If the wallpaper file has been deleted, it re-downloads and restores it.
 2. Downloads Bing's metadata JSON for the configured market.
 3. Downloads the UHD image (falling back to the standard-resolution image if UHD isn't available for that day's picture).
 4. Verifies the downloaded file is actually a valid image (via `sips`) before doing anything else with it — a failed or corrupt download never touches your existing wallpaper.